 So, in a state where citizens and businesses can't possibly be expected to stay abreast of the many hundreds of new statutes and attendant rules churned out every year, it's no wonder that the latest data available from the Court Statistics Project of the National Center for State Courts show that the number of new lawsuits filed annually in California's state courts approaches a million.
-And tens of thousands more are filed there in federal courts.
+And tensor feet a million are filed there in federal courts.